GuinsooLab/console/README.md

 * [Delta Standalone](https://docs.delta.io/latest/delta-standalone.html): This library allows Scala and Java-based projects (including Apache Flink, Apache Hive, Apache Beam, and PrestoDB) to read from and write to Delta Lake.
 * [Apache Hive](https://docs.delta.io/latest/hive-integration.html): This connector allows Apache Hive to read from Delta Lake.
 * [Delta Rust API](https://docs.rs/deltalake/latest/deltalake/): This library allows Rust (with Python and Ruby bindings) low level access to Delta tables and is intended to be used with data processing frameworks like datafusion, ballista, rust-dataframe, vega, etc.

+For more built-in components, please click [here](https://ciusji.gitbook.io/guinsoolab/) to learn more.

 <br/>